The Descent: Reception

 The Descent had its world premiere at the Edinburgh horror film festival Dead by Dawn on 6 July 2005.
-The film opened commercially to the public in the UK on 10 July 2005, showing on 329 screens and earning £2.6 million.
+It opened to the public in the UK on 10 July 2005, showing on 329 screens and earning £2.6 million.
 The film received limited releases in other European countries.
-The London bombings in the same month were reported to have affected the box office performance of The Descent.
+The London bombings were reported to have affected the box office performance of The Descent.

 The picture had its North American premiere at the Sundance Film Festival just after midnight on January 26, 2006.
 On its debut weekend in the US, The Descent opened with a three-day gross of $8.8 million, and finished with $26,005,908.
 Total worldwide box office receipts are $57,051,053.

+Metacritic, which uses a weighted average, assigned the a score of 71 out of 100, based on 30 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert's editor, Jim Emerson, reviewed the film for Ebert's column whilst Ebert was on leave due to surgery, giving it four out of four stars.
 He wrote, "This is the fresh, exciting summer movie I've been wanting for months.
 Or for years, it seems."

 Manohla Dargis of The New York Times described The Descent as "one of the better horror entertainments of the last few years", calling it "indisputably and pleasurably nerve-jangling".
 Dargis applauded the claustrophobic atmosphere of the film, though she perceived sexual overtones in the all-female cast with their laboured breathing and sweaty clothing.
 Rene Rodriguez of The Miami Herald thought that the film devolved into a guessing game of who would survive, though he praised Marshall's "nightmare imagery" for generating scares that work better than other horror films.
 Rodriguez also noted the attempt to add dimension to the female characters but felt that the actresses were unable to perform.

 Lawrence Toppman of The Charlotte Observer thought a weakness of The Descent was the failure of the writer to explain the evolution of the creature, though he said, "Their clicking and howling, used for echolocation and communication, makes them more alien; this otherness gives humans permission to mutilate them without seeming too disgusting to be sympathetic."
 Michael Wilmington of the Chicago Tribune thought that the crawlers should have been left out of the film, believing, "Watching those gray, slithering beings chasing and biting the women makes it hard to maintain any suspension of disbelief."